Knowledge, accuracy, and problem-solving skills are required for CLS students.

-Applicants need to consider transportation to and temporary housing for clinical rotation sites at least 60 minutes from Springfield.
+Applicants need to consider transportation to and possible temporary housing for clinical rotation sites at least 60 minutes from Springfield.

 In the unlikely event that there are more students than clinical rotation spots, the students with the best GPAs in courses in the CLS program will get clinical rotations first.